Charles Alfred White

-Charles Alfred White (27 July 1869 – 4 January 1954), commonly referred to as C. A. White, was a Presbyterian minister in New South Wales, Australia.
-He compiled a definitive history of the Presbyterian Church in Australia to c.
-1950.
+Charles Alfred White (27 July 1869 - 4 January 1954), also known as C. A. White, was a Presbyterian minister in New South Wales, Australia.
+He compiled a history of the Presbyterian Church in Australia to c.
+1950, published as Challenge of the Years (1951).

-History
+Early life and education

 White was born in Warialda near Myall Creek, New South Wales, a son of Alfred James White (died before 1880) and Maria Isabella White, née Alderson.

-He was educated at Inverell Primary School and Armidale Grammar School, and studied philosophy at Sydney University, gaining his B.A. degree, with honours, in 1895, meanwhile studying Theology under George Grimm, James Cosh, and Dr. John Kinross.
+He was educated at Inverell Primary School and Armidale Grammar School, and studied philosophy at Sydney University, graduating with a B.A. with honours in 1895.
+He studied theology under George Grimm, James Cosh, and John Kinross.

+Ministry

-He was licensed and ordained in the Presbyterian Church in 1896, and inducted to the parish of Windsor 12 December 1896, serving for four years, being "translated" to the parish of Wollongong in 1900; to Stanmore in 1903; and Auburn in 1912.
+White was licensed and ordained in the Presbyterian Church in 1896 and inducted to the parish of Windsor on 12 December 1896.
+He served there for four years before transferring to the parish of Wollongong in 1900, then to Stanmore in 1903 and Auburn in 1912.

-He was appointed the church's Foreign Missionary secretary in 1916, then minister of Park Church, South Brisbane from 1920 to 1924, when he resigned for personal reasons.
-He served at the Bowenfels parish from 1925 (which includes the major town of Lithgow) and North Strathfield 1931–1937.
+He was appointed the church's Foreign Missionary secretary in 1916 and in 1917 visited the church's mission at Sholinghur, India.
+He then served as minister of Park Church, South Brisbane from 1920 to 1924, when he resigned for personal reasons.
+He was elected Moderator of the Presbyterian Church of Queensland in 1924.

+He subsequently served at the Bowenfels parish (which includes the town of Lithgow) from 1925 and at North Strathfield from 1931 to 1937.